 - In the Developers Console, navigate to a bucket or existing folder in a bucket where you want to create a new folder.

-- In the New folder dialog, provide a name for the folder.
+- In the Create folder dialog, provide a name for the folder.

 - Click the folder icon to navigate into the folder.